 Known as a wizard, he wrote a number of books on magic, including the Book of Black Art described as having “the motions of the heavenly bodies and shows some knowledge of astronomy”.
 He died July 31st, 1756, aged 75 years.
 After his death his legend grew, and he was said to have been able to cast love spells, find lost cattle and cleanse bewitched houses.

 Died 1777, aged 98 years and buried in Over Denton churchyard, the gruesome relics found in her home after her death, led many to believe in Margaret Teasdale’s practice of Black Magic.
-A cupboard which opened into a secret stairway, contained the skeleton and a child and the bones of a hand.
+A cupboard which opened into a secret stairway, contained the skeleton of a child, a human heart stuck with pins, and the bones of a hand.

 Lizie Batty, the Brampton Witch

 In 1817 a mysterious old woman known as the Brampton Witch gifted a set of china to a local friend on her death bed.
 Builder John Parker was summoned to 88-year-old Lizzie Baty’s cottage at Craw Hall in her dying hours.
 He was given the tea set but, according to legend, the gift was bound by a spell.
 Any member of the family who drank from the cups would be visited by good luck.
 But if the china ever left the family it would be the harbinger of disaster for the new owner.
 Lizzie had a knack of finding lost objects and was said to have “acted in a peculiar manner, dressed curiously and generally acted the part (of a witch)”.